Skip navigation links

 What type of aid are you looking for?

-Photo of Spartan Statue
+Green-tinted photo of Michigan State University's Spartan Statue

 Grants most often require the applicant to demonstrate financial need.
 There are many resources available to give every Spartan access to an MSU education.

-Student working on a laptop in a common area
+Student working on a laptop in a common area at Michigan State University.

 Scholarships can come from many different places, and do not necessarily require financial need.
 Check out search resources, and links to some common scholarships awarded to MSU students.